hove-io/navitia/source/kraken/readme.md

 # Kraken
-Kraken is the public transport trip planner and much more, it can provide schedules, timetables and expose public transport data via [PTReferential](https://github.com/CanalTP/navitia/blob/dev/documentation/rfc/ptref_grammar.md).
+Kraken is a public transport trip planner and much more, it provides schedules, timetables and expose public transport data via [PTReferential](https://github.com/CanalTP/navitia/blob/dev/documentation/rfc/ptref_grammar.md).
-It also provide:
+It also provides:
   - (bad) street network routing that will be replaced by [asgard](https://github.com/CanalTP/asgard)
   - autocomplete that will be replaced by [mimir](https://github.com/CanalTP/mimirsbrunn)

 ## Configuration
-Kraken can be configured by multiple way:
+Kraken can be configured in multiple ways:
   - configuration file
   - command line arguments
   - environment variables